 The good news is going back to square one led me to where I am today—a commercial and editorial photographer for my own business: mikecalabro.com.
 I may no longer be set for early retirement, but I’ve been having a blast working for myself and enjoying life since then.

 I’m a photographer by the simplest definition, but I’m more than a guy who snaps pictures for a living.
 I’m an avid storyteller—using the lens of my camera as my secret weapon.
 For the last 15 years, I’ve catered to clients in the motorsports and boating industry, as well as taught photo clinics.
-I’ve worked with the likes of National Geographic Adventure, Harley Davidson and Outside Magazine, travelling wherever those “stories” took me.
+I’ve worked with the likes of National Geographic Adventure, Harley Davidson, and Outside Magazine, traveling wherever those “stories” took me.

 For both storytelling and photography, I’ve definitely developed those crafts over time.
 How I shoot now is how I hoped I would be like 15 years ago.
-So over the years, I really pushed the limits of storytelling by capturing action that’s punchy, bright and exciting—in a way that brings them right into it with me.
+So over the years, I really pushed the limits of storytelling by capturing action that’s punchy, bright, and exciting—in a way that brings them right into it with me.
 I like to say it matches who I am as an individual.